yazeedb/yazeedb.com/content/posts/2018-04-13---30-seconds-of-code-how-to-rename-multiple-object-keys-in-javascript.md

 ---
-title: 30 Seconds of Code How to rename multiple object keys in JavaScript
+title: '30 Seconds of Code: How to rename multiple object keys in JavaScript'
 date: '2018-04-13'
 description: 'A response to my article on renaming a single object key in JavaScript.'
 draft: false